losandes/heinz-95729/exercises/321-poor-mans-di/README.md

 #### Testing Your Work

-1. To test your work, with a terminal prompt in this directory, run: `node exercise`
+1. To test your work, with a terminal prompt in the "exercises" directory, run: `node index -m 321`

 ##### Manually Testing Your Work
 You can run the app to start a server, listening on port 3000: